bauwerk78/Some_platformer/README.md

 But once again this is about learning.

 Game is played using the arrow keys and using F for fire and G for grenades atm.
-Want to test to integrate controllers as well.
+I also want to test to integrate controllers as well.

+Game grenades and bullets don't kill enemies yet.
+Other things to add is bullet and grenade drops as well as a health bar and so on.